 If evolution is true, then what happens to biblical and traditional accounts of the Fall?
 This collection of essays emerged from three years of prayer, worship, and conversation between some of the world’s top Christian scholars from a variety of disciplines.
 They addressed the question not merely from an academic perspective, but as believers with deep concern for the health of the church.
 Evolution and the Fall is available from Eerdmans online.

 The Fool and the Heretic is a deeply personal story told by two respected scientists who hold opposing views on the topic of origins, share a common faith in Jesus Christ, and began a sometimes-painful journey to explore how they can remain in Christian fellowship when each thinks the other is harming the church.
-The Fool and the Heretic will be available for pre-order November 7, 2018 from Zondervan.
+The Fool and the Heretic is available for pre-order from Zondervan.

 By Michael Gulker

 If Jesus is the way, the truth, and the life, that means learning to fight may well require something different than we first imagined.